MukurtuCMS/mukurtudocs/docs/source/migration/Pre-Migration.md

 ### Dictionary words with additional media

-   - In Mukurtu 4 there is both a thumbnail and an additional media field, and the additional media field works quite differently than in Mukurtu 3.
+> NEED BETTER SCREENSHOTS

+   - In Mukurtu 4 the single HTML "additional media" field has been replaced by two new fields: thumbnail (image only) and media assets (all media types, the same as the digital heritage item media assets field.
    - The contents of the additional media field will NOT be migrated.
-   - You will need to manually move any media assets used in the Mukurtu 3 additional media field into the new thumbnail or additional media field if you want them to be included in the migration.
+   - You will need to manually move any media assets used in the Mukurtu 3 additional media field into the new thumbnail or media assets field if you want them to be included in the migration.
+   - This can also be accomplished with regular batch update tools if preferred.

+From the Dictionary words with additional media report, click on the dictionary word to be edited.
 ![pre-migration-dictionary-media-01](../embeds/pre-migration-dictionary-media-01.png)

+From the "item menu" at the lef tof the page, select "edit".

+If necessary, inspect the embedded media asset to find its name.
+Locate the media asset(s) in the media library, and drag and drop them into the new "additional media addets field".
 ![pre-migration-dictionary-media-02](../embeds/pre-migration-dictionary-media-02.png)

+Ensure that the new field is showing the media assets, then delete the contents of the old "additional media" field.
 ![pre-migration-dictionary-media-03](../embeds/pre-migration-dictionary-media-03.png)

+Save the item (not shown).

 ### Dailymotion media assets (atoms)